 \section{Preliminaries}

-In this section, we will review some basic results associated with $\rm GL_3$ Hecke--Maass cusp forms which we will use in the proof.
+In this section, we will review some basic results associated with $\rm GL_3$ Hecke-Maass cusp forms which will be used in the proof.
 Let $\pi$ be a Hecke-Maass cusp form of type $(\nu_1,\nu_2)\in \mathbb{C}^2$ for $\rm SL_3(\mathbb{Z})$, which has a Fourier-Whittaker expansion with normalized Fourier coefficients $A_\pi(n,m)$ (for more details see \cite{DG}).
 From Kim-Sarnak's bounds \cite{ks}, we have \bea A_\pi(n,m)\ll |mn|^{\vartheta+\varepsilon} \eea for any $\varepsilon>0$, where $\vartheta=5/14$.